Jules Caranta: Formula 4

 In early 2024, it was announced that Caranta would be competing in the 2024 Formula 4 UAE Championship with R-ace GP.
 Just days later, Caranta was also announced to be contesting the French F4 Championship.
 In the Formula 4 UAE Championship, Caranta had a strong debut round, scoring points in only his second ever single-seater race.
 Caranta continued with the team for round 2, but moved to Saintéloc Racing for the third round.
-After scoring points, Caranta returned to R-ace for the rest of the season where he would finish in the top 10 in every race for the final six races.
+After scoring points, Caranta returned to R-ace for the rest of the season where he would finish in the top-ten in every race for the final six races.
 Caranta finished 15th in the standings in a promising first venture into single-seaters.
 He finished third in the rookie standings.

 Caranta emerged as a title contender for the 2024 French F4 Championship after his impressive pre-season.
 In the first round at Nogaro, he took a third place and his first victory, which placed him in the lead of the standings.
 His next win came in race 3 in the third round at Spa-Francorchamps, however, by this time his title rivals had already leapfrogged him in the championship standings.
 Caranta stayed in the fight with two more wins over the course of the season, but it was eventually Honda junior Taito Kato who secured the title, beating Caranta by 14 points.
-Yani Stevenheydens also finished eight points above Caranta in a tightly contested season where Caranta impressively finished in the top 10 in every race.
+Yani Stevenheydens also finished eight points above Caranta in a tightly contested season where Caranta impressively finished in the top-ten in every race.

 Eurocup-3

 Caranta is set to step up to Eurocup-3 for 2025, joining Campos Racing.
 He raced with the same team in the Eurocup-3 Spanish Winter Series at the start of the year.
-He currently sits 7th in the standings with 38 points, his best finish being 2nd in the third race at Jerez.
+He currently sits seventh in the standings with 38 points, his best finish being second in the third race at Jerez.

 Formula One

 In September 2024, Red Bull Racing announced that four drivers, including Caranta, would be joining their Junior Team following a driver search where eleven young drivers were assessed at the Circuito de Jerez.
+He was dropped from the academy after a single year in December 2025.